advil64/voyage-into-the-unknown/readme.md

 ![Plot](graphs/question_7_1.png)

 While this might be true to an extent at higher densities of blockers, we really did not see that much of an increase in the trajectory length overall in our A* implementation.
 This might mean that while doing repeated A* it really doesn't make much of a difference in the end overall trajectory to update neighbors while traversing the gridworld.
-However it might take a longer amount of time to execute the algorithm.
+However it takes a longer amount of time to execute the algorithm and find the trajectory.

 Next we looked at the average length of the trajectory divided by the average length of the shortest path on the discovered grid.
 Because trajectories did not increase as much you would expect the shortest path to not have been too impacted as well as both rely on the density in a similar way.

 ![Plot](graphs/question_7_2.png)

 We can again see that the ratio really did not change as much again.
-However at higher densities it is likely that the trajectory increases while the shortest path in the discovered grid stays the same as the ratio decreses by a tenth.
-This might mean that the shortest path stays about the same wether we look at the full field or not.

-Next we looked at the shortest paths of the discovered divided by the full.
-Again we would expect this to look similar to the previous full field paths.
+However at higher densities the ratio between reduced and full field of vision decreasse by about a tenth.
+Which means that the shortest path increased in higher densities.
+This is because we have less of the gridworld discovered when we run A* therefore we are less likely to find an optimal path on the gridworld which leads to an increased distance in the shortest path

+Our previous conclusion directly impacts our next hypothesis.
+If the shortest path on the discovered grid world increased this means that our ratio between discovered and complete shortest paths increases.
+This is because the shortest path on the final grid will likely stay the same.

 ![Plot](graphs/question_7_3.png)

-*I have no idea how to explain this result*
+We can see from our plot that our hypothesis is supported.
+Even at higher densities the ratio keeps rising unlike our full field of vision as the shortest path in the reduced continues to rise.

+Finally if we explore less while we're moving through the path we're surly going to have to process more cells as the only way to discover obstacles is to now encounter them and to add them to the fringe.

 ![Plot](graphs/question_7_4.png)

 Here we can clearly see that the number of nodes required to be processed is significantly greater if we don't explore neighbors at each step in the path.
 This is because the agent would now have to move more and bump into more nodes to figure out what the landscape looks like.

 **Question 9**: A* can frequently be sped up by the use of inadmissible heuristics - for instance weighted heuristics or combinations of heuristics.
 These can cut down on runtime potentially at the cost of path length.
 Can this be applied here?
-What is the e ect of weighted heuristics on runtime and overall trajectory?
+What is the efect of weighted heuristics on runtime and overall trajectory?
 Try to reduce the runtime as much as possible without too much cost to trajectory length.

+**Answer**: